beothorn/javaflame/README.md

 The filer expression argument will match the class and the method you want to capture.
 By default the filter will match any qualified named that contains the string (equivalent to nameContains()) , but you can use different matchers.
 The method part is optional.
 A filter with no method will match all methods on your class.
-Expressions for constructors are not supported yet.
+Expressions for constructors are not supported yet (but on the work).

 ## Boolean operators, Precedence operators and matching functions